MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-sapsapdependency.md

 ---
-Description: Represents an association between two service access points (SAP), in which one SAP is dependant on the other to utilize or connect with a service. ms.assetid: fba4144b-833f-469f-93df-e8a79aa37811
+description: Represents an association between two service access points (SAP), in which one SAP is dependant on the other to utilize or connect with a service. ms.assetid: fba4144b-833f-469f-93df-e8a79aa37811
 title: CIM_SAPSAPDependency class (Hyper-V management) ms.topic: reference